backend-development/backend-development-textbook/source/security.md

   end
   ```

-When we run this test it rails, because right now passwords are displayed:
+When we run this test it fails, because right now passwords are displayed:

 ![](images/security-password-test-fails.png)